FarronF/limerick-council-meetings/meetings/2024/03/25-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 22nd January 2024.md

 enclosing Draft Annual Service Delivery Plan 2024 for Limerick City and County Council and

-including, as an Appendix, a Review of the 2023 Service Delivery Plan.--- 11
+including, as an Appendix, a Review of the 2023 Service Delivery Plan.
+---
+11

 Proposed by Councillor Sheahan (J);